geekrelief/tm-nim/README.md

 Tested: With vcc and tcc on Windows, and The Machinery master branch.
 ## Generate the binding ##
-- Configure `tm.nimble` with the necessary paths, values:, i.e. for The Machinery, compiler
+- Modify `tm.nimble` configuration variables section for your needs.
 - In this repo a `headers` directory is included for wrapping a subset of the headers.
-- Modify `tm_gen.nim` and `tm_gen_override.nim` as needed.
-- Run `nimble build` to generate the bindings.
+- Run `nimble gen` to generate the bindings.

 ## Using the binding ##
 - Run `nimble minimal` to build a minimal sample.